Skip Navigation Links The Library of Congress >> Standards

 Metadata Encoding and Transmission Standard (METS) Official Web Site

-TECHNICAL DOCUMENTATION COMMUNITY BUILDING
+TECHNICAL DOCUMENTATION COMMUNITY AND ADDITIONAL RESOURCES

 METS NEWS